lee-lindley/html_email/README.md

 There is some information in comments in [install.sql](#installsql) about Access Control Lists for the network priv.

+A compile time option allows configuring with invoker rights (AUTHID CURRENT_USER) in which case the calling schemas will require the network access control in addition to the compiling schema.

 The [Example](#example) shows using sendmail listening on port 25 on my local RHL database server (localhost), but you will likely need to use a company relay such as **smtp.mycompany.com**.